 In relation to air transport, describe the existing, new, and/or altered air fields and associated infrastructure that would be used by the project.
 Describe the likely additional number of flights, frequency, timing (particularly any increase in night arrivals or take-offs), and size of aircraft.
-Describe any features of the project that could impact on air transport (e.g. the placement of waste dumps, stacks or flares beneath flight paths).
+Describe any features of the project that could impact on air transport (e.g. stacks or flares beneath flight paths).